 Tennis Queensland has identified the current number of officials across the state is alarming.
 There is a high risk that tournaments will not have accredited officials present in the near future unless we act.

-The 2020 Rebate Scheme is to allow for an incentive for tournament sanction holders to attract and retain club volunteers to the officiating pool
+The Officiating Rebate Program is to allow for an incentive for affiliated clubs to attract and retain club volunteers for the officiating pool

 - Clubs nominate club volunteers to become an accredited court supervisor

 - Clubs cover costs for their volunteers to acquire screening documents (Police check & Blue card) and pay the initial TA member registration fee

 - Volunteers then act as court supervisors for their own tournament

 - Once a new court supervisor has completed 6 appointed days of work in the role, the club receives a $500 rebate at the EOCY

 - The club receives an additional $100 for every 5 further days each new supervisor is appointed